 Michael Jordan’s Upper Deck Electric Diamond card was a big hit as it features two of Chicago’s most iconic sportspeople.
 On this card, Michael Jordan stands alongside famous sports broadcaster Harry Caray.

 There are actually three styles of this card.
 We have the base, electric diamond, and electric diamond gold.
-All three cards are hard to grade but if you can get a PSA grade 10 Electric Gold Card, you will find yourself with a card worth a nice $300.
+All three cards are nice but if you can get a PSA grade 10 Electric Gold Card, you will find yourself with a card worth a nice $300.

 1995 Gold Collector’s Choice Special Edition #238